Scott Lipsky is a Seattle-based serial entrepreneur and investor, responsible for

 as its Vice President of Business Expansion,

-where Scott played a leading role in the early expansion of the
+where Scott played a leading role in the early explosive growth of the

 fastest-growing business in history.
 He was responsible for business